The AI-Native Company Blueprint

 How is the PR review bottleneck addressed without making auto-merge more aggressive?

-It is not addressed by making auto-merge more aggressive — human review is the bottleneck by design.
-An agent outrunning human review is not efficient; it is unaccountable.
+Human review is the bottleneck by design — it is what keeps the system accountable.
 The right investment is in making review faster and higher quality: better PR summaries generated by the agent, clearer diffs, agent-assisted review.
 The flood valve ensures the queue never outpaces human capacity.
 Auto-merge categories (formatting, trivial typos, dependency bumps with passing tests) handle the obvious low-risk cases explicitly.

 What about spreadsheets?